-Any fees waived by the Council will be billed to the City by the County to cover their cost of servicing the property.
+If a property is abated before the April 30 deadline then the County administrative fee will be waived.
+Any waived administrative fees will be billed to the City by the County to cover their cost of servicing the property.

-Prepared by: Kirsten Squarcia, Acting City Clerk
+Prepared by: Kirsten Squarcia, City Clerk

-Reviewed by: Dianne Thompson, Assistant City Manager
+Approved for Submission by: Dianne Thompson, Assistant City Manager